techidaily/site-iphone-location/source/_posts/in-2024-why-does-itools-virtual-location-not-work-for-apple-iphone-xs-maxipad-solved-drfone-by-drfone-virtual-ios.md

 iTools ios 14 is designed as a powerful file management tool for all iPhones.
 Also, it is a greta choice to get your location spoofed on your Apple iPhone XS Max.
 But still, there are many virtual location issues that can break your comfort and lead you to disappointment.
 However, the problem can be effectively resolved with the help of Dr.Fone – Virtual Location (iOS) as it is the best alternative to iTools.
 Hence, use this perfect tool to resolve your iTools not work with ios 14 in the best possible manner.

 <ins class="adsbygoogle"
      style="display:block"
+     data-ad-format="autorelaxed"
      data-ad-client="ca-pub-7571918770474297"
+     data-ad-slot="1223367746"></ins>
+<ins class="adsbygoogle"
+     style="display:block"
+     data-ad-client="ca-pub-7571918770474297"
      data-ad-slot="8358498916"
      data-ad-format="auto"
      data-full-width-responsive="true"></ins>

+<span class="atpl-alsoreadstyle">Also read:</span>
+<div><ul>
+<li><a href="https://iphone-location.techidaily.com/4-effective-methods-fake-gps-location-on-apple-iphone-xripad-drfone-by-drfone-virtual-ios/"><u>4 Effective Methods Fake GPS Location on Apple iPhone XR/iPad | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/quick-steps-to-change-weather-location-on-apple-iphone-14-plus-drfone-by-drfone-virtual-ios/"><u>Quick Steps to Change Weather Location on Apple iPhone 14 Plus | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/find-my-app-troubleshooting-no-location-found-vs-location-not-available-and-how-to-fix-them-on-apple-iphone-7-drfone-by-drfone-virtual-ios/"><u>Find My App Troubleshooting No Location Found vs. Location Not Available & How to Fix Them On Apple iPhone 7 | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/4-effective-methods-fake-gps-location-on-apple-iphone-15ipad-drfone-by-drfone-virtual-ios/"><u>4 Effective Methods Fake GPS Location on Apple iPhone 15/iPad | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/quick-steps-to-change-weather-location-on-apple-iphone-11-pro-max-drfone-by-drfone-virtual-ios/"><u>Quick Steps to Change Weather Location on Apple iPhone 11 Pro Max | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-find-my-app-troubleshooting-no-location-found-vs-location-not-available-and-how-to-fix-them-on-apple-iphone-13-drfone-by-drfone-virtual-ios/"><u>In 2024, Find My App Troubleshooting No Location Found vs. Location Not Available & How to Fix Them On Apple iPhone 13 | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-6-methods-to-protect-yourself-from-location-tracking-on-apple-iphone-6-plus-drfone-by-drfone-virtual-ios/"><u>In 2024, 6 Methods to Protect Yourself from Location Tracking on Apple iPhone 6 Plus | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/how-to-enable-disable-and-change-safari-location-on-apple-iphone-12-drfone-by-drfone-virtual-ios/"><u>How to Enable, Disable, and Change Safari Location on Apple iPhone 12 | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-a-full-review-for-itools-virtual-location-and-top-5-alternatives-for-apple-iphone-11-pro-maxipad-drfone-by-drfone-virtual-ios/"><u>In 2024, A Full Review for iTools Virtual Location and Top 5 Alternatives For Apple iPhone 11 Pro Max/iPad | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-4-effective-methods-fake-gps-location-on-apple-iphone-se-2020ipad-drfone-by-drfone-virtual-ios/"><u>In 2024, 4 Effective Methods Fake GPS Location on Apple iPhone SE (2020)/iPad | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-does-itools-virtual-location-not-work-on-apple-iphone-11-pro-maxipad-drfone-by-drfone-virtual-ios/"><u>In 2024, Does iTools virtual location not work On Apple iPhone 11 Pro Max/iPad? | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-3-smart-and-simple-ways-to-change-home-address-on-apple-iphone-11-drfone-by-drfone-virtual-ios/"><u>In 2024, 3 Smart and Simple Ways to Change Home Address on Apple iPhone 11 | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/3-smart-and-simple-ways-to-change-home-address-on-apple-iphone-11-pro-drfone-by-drfone-virtual-ios/"><u>3 Smart and Simple Ways to Change Home Address on Apple iPhone 11 Pro | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-does-itools-virtual-location-not-work-on-apple-iphone-8ipad-drfone-by-drfone-virtual-ios/"><u>In 2024, Does iTools virtual location not work On Apple iPhone 8/iPad? | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/find-my-app-troubleshooting-no-location-found-vs-location-not-available-and-how-to-fix-them-on-apple-iphone-xs-max-drfone-by-drfone-virtual-ios/"><u>Find My App Troubleshooting No Location Found vs. Location Not Available & How to Fix Them On Apple iPhone XS Max | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/how-to-view-gpx-files-online-and-offline-solutions-of-apple-iphone-xs-drfone-by-drfone-virtual-ios/"><u>How to View GPX Files Online and Offline Solutions Of Apple iPhone XS | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-how-to-view-gpx-files-online-and-offline-solutions-of-apple-iphone-11-pro-drfone-by-drfone-virtual-ios/"><u>In 2024, How to View GPX Files Online and Offline Solutions Of Apple iPhone 11 Pro | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/3-smart-and-simple-ways-to-change-home-address-on-apple-iphone-13-pro-drfone-by-drfone-virtual-ios/"><u>3 Smart and Simple Ways to Change Home Address on Apple iPhone 13 Pro | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-how-to-see-someones-location-on-apple-iphone-6-plus-drfone-by-drfone-virtual-ios/"><u>In 2024, How to See Someones Location on Apple iPhone 6 Plus | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/4-effective-methods-fake-gps-location-on-apple-iphone-14-pro-maxipad-drfone-by-drfone-virtual-ios/"><u>4 Effective Methods Fake GPS Location on Apple iPhone 14 Pro Max/iPad | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/hide-location-on-apple-iphone-15-pro-max-and-android-without-others-knowing-drfone-by-drfone-virtual-ios/"><u>Hide location on Apple iPhone 15 Pro Max and Android without others knowing | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/double-location-dongle-all-to-know-about-apple-iphone-8ipad-gps-spoofing-drfone-by-drfone-virtual-ios/"><u>Double Location Dongle All to Know About Apple iPhone 8/iPad GPS Spoofing | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-a-full-review-for-itools-virtual-location-and-top-5-alternatives-for-apple-iphone-14-pro-maxipad-drfone-by-drfone-virtual-ios/"><u>In 2024, A Full Review for iTools Virtual Location and Top 5 Alternatives For Apple iPhone 14 Pro Max/iPad | Dr.fone</u></a></li>
+<li><a href="https://location-social.techidaily.com/in-2024-top-7-skype-hacker-to-hack-any-skype-account-on-your-realme-c67-4g-drfone-by-drfone-virtual-android/"><u>In 2024, Top 7 Skype Hacker to Hack Any Skype Account On your Realme C67 4G | Dr.fone</u></a></li>
+<li><a href="https://bypass-frp.techidaily.com/how-can-we-bypass-vivo-x100-pro-frp-by-drfone-android/"><u>How Can We Bypass Vivo X100 Pro FRP?</u></a></li>
+<li><a href="https://fix-guide.techidaily.com/how-to-fix-the-soft-bricked-vivo-y100t-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>How to Fix the Soft Bricked Vivo Y100t? | Dr.fone</u></a></li>
+<li><a href="https://fake-location.techidaily.com/complete-tutorial-to-use-vpna-to-fake-gps-location-on-nokia-g22-drfone-by-drfone-virtual-android/"><u>Complete Tutorial to Use VPNa to Fake GPS Location On Nokia G22 | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/how-to-transfer-data-from-oneplus-nord-3-5g-to-other-android-devices-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Transfer Data from OnePlus Nord 3 5G to Other Android Devices? | Dr.fone</u></a></li>
+<li><a href="https://apple-account.techidaily.com/how-to-remove-phone-number-from-your-apple-id-on-your-iphone-13-pro-max-by-drfone-ios/"><u>How To Remove Phone Number From Your Apple ID on Your iPhone 13 Pro Max?</u></a></li>
+<li><a href="https://fake-location.techidaily.com/how-to-simulate-gps-movement-in-ar-games-on-vivo-t2-5g-drfone-by-drfone-virtual-android/"><u>How to Simulate GPS Movement in AR games On Vivo T2 5G? | Dr.fone</u></a></li>
+<li><a href="https://activate-lock.techidaily.com/3-effective-ways-to-bypass-activation-lock-on-apple-iphone-15-pro-max-by-drfone-ios/"><u>3 Effective Ways to Bypass Activation Lock on Apple iPhone 15 Pro Max</u></a></li>
+<li><a href="https://fake-location.techidaily.com/will-ispoofer-update-on-realme-narzo-60-5g-drfone-by-drfone-virtual-android/"><u>Will iSpoofer update On Realme Narzo 60 5G | Dr.fone</u></a></li>
+<li><a href="https://unlock-android.techidaily.com/in-2024-downloading-samfw-frp-tool-30-for-xiaomi-redmi-note-12r-by-drfone-android/"><u>In 2024, Downloading SamFw FRP Tool 3.0 for Xiaomi Redmi Note 12R</u></a></li>
+<li><a href="https://apple-account.techidaily.com/in-2024-troubleshooting-error-connecting-to-the-apple-id-server-from-iphone-14-plus-by-drfone-ios/"><u>In 2024, Troubleshooting Error Connecting to the Apple ID Server From iPhone 14 Plus</u></a></li>
+<li><a href="https://animation-videos.techidaily.com/new-in-2024-top-claymation-shows-that-make-your-memories-unforgettable/"><u>New In 2024, Top Claymation Shows That Make Your Memories Unforgettable</u></a></li>
+<li><a href="https://phone-solutions.techidaily.com/in-2024-how-to-use-snapchat-location-spoofer-to-protect-your-privacy-on-vivo-y56-5g-drfone-by-drfone-virtual-android/"><u>In 2024, How to use Snapchat Location Spoofer to Protect Your Privacy On Vivo Y56 5G? | Dr.fone</u></a></li>
+<li><a href="https://ai-video-editing.techidaily.com/new-in-2024-do-you-use-premiere-pro-and-want-to-learn-how-to-change-a-videos-frame-rate-using-the-tool-here-are-the-steps-that-you-need-to-follow/"><u>New In 2024, Do You Use Premiere Pro and Want to Learn How to Change a Videos Frame Rate Using the Tool?
+Here Are the Steps that You Need to Follow</u></a></li>
+</ul></div>